NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

 ..

-  This constructor requires two parameters: the location of the parameter file, described :ref:`here<sec:fc_parameter_file>`, as well as the initial verbose, i.e. the amount of debug output in the terminal window.
-All main options and parameters will be read from the parameter file, but can be changed later by using the appropriate methods described :ref:`here<sec:fastchem_methods>`.
+  This constructor requires two parameters: the location of the parameter file, described :ref:`here<sec:fc_parameter_file>`, as well as the initial verbose level, i.e. the amount of debug output in the terminal window.
+All main options and parameters will be read from the parameter file but can be changed later by using the appropriate methods described :ref:`here<sec:fastchem_methods>`.

 .. code:: cpp